 But teachers weren’t intentionally cruel then, as they aren’t now, either.
 They wanted to teach every student, and they wrestled with those they couldn’t reach.
 Of course, students who couldn’t be taught the ways teachers were teaching them were called “backwards”, so maybe there was a little cruelty then.

 There were students then who teachers weren’t capable of teaching, and students who couldn’t learn from those teachers.
-Coupled with the newly opened Commercial High School, the Omaha School Board believed that the two schools were perfectly coupled for meeting the needs of commerce and industry.
+Coupled with the newly opened Commercial High School, the Omaha School Board believed that two schools could meet the needs of commerce and industry.
+The Fort Street Special School for Incorrigible Boys was open from 1913 to 1917.

 A New School

 Alternatively called “a school for tinkerers,” the Fort Street School Special School for Boys had 20 students enrolled in the beginning, and by August of 1913 there were 50.
 By December, there was a waiting list of 17.
 Another room was added to the school the following year.

 A former school truancy officer named E. D. Gepson was the first principal, and a year later, Frederick Wilson Bason became his assistant principal.